The Buck-Passing Game: Introduction.

 The main tools that we use to prove the existence of pure \aclp{NE} are the existence of a generalized ordinal potential and the \acl{FIP}.
-The relationship between these concepts is studied by \citet{MonSha:GEB1996}.
+The relationship between these concepts was studied by \citet{MonSha:GEB1996}.
 We also rely on classical results for Markov chains, for which we refer to the books of \citet{Nor:CUP1998,AldFil:mono2002,LevPer:AMS2017}.
-In particular we exploit the celebrated Markov chain tree theorem, attributed to \citet{LeiRiv:IEEETIT1986} \citep[see also][]{AnaTso:SPL1989}, which relates the stationary measure of the chain to the abundance of spanning trees in the underlying graph.
-Counting the number of spanning trees in an undirected graph in terms of the Laplacian's spectral properties goes back to \citet{Kir:AP1847} and has been generalized to weighted directed graphs by \citet{BroSmiStoTut:DMJ1940}, see also \citet{ChaKle:JCTA1978}.
-Some generalization and variations of these results have been proposed recently, see, e.g., \citet{AveGau:JTP2018}.
+In particular we exploit the celebrated Markov chain tree theorem, attributed to \citet{VenFre:UMN1970} \citep[see also][]{LeiRiv:IEEETIT1986,AnaTso:SPL1989}, which relates the stationary measure of the chain to the abundance of spanning trees in the underlying graph.
+Our model is also related to a research stream that connects Markov chains with the classical Hamiltonian cycle problem, \citep[see, e.g.,][]{FilKra:MOR1994,BorEjoFil:RSA2009,BorEjoFil:RSA2004,BorEjoFilNgu:Springer2012,EjoFilNgu:MOR2004,LitEjo:MOR2009,EjoLitNguTay:JAP2011,EjoFilMurNgu:SJDM2008}.
+We defer the discussion of these connections to \cref{suse:Hamiltonian}.

-The seminal paper by \citet{BrinPage:1998} introduces the so-called PageRank dynamics as a tool to rank webpages, the ancestor of the algorithm used nowadays by Google to produce an ordered list of pages as output of a query.
-In the past decade, PageRank was intensively studied in both the theoretical and applied literature, see, e.g. \citet{AndChiuLan:IM2008, JehWid:P12WWW2003, GarVDHLit:LWPR2018, CheLitOlv:RSA2017, LeeOlv:arXiv2019, CapQua:arXiv2019}.
-The papers by \citet{AvrLit:SM2006,deKNinvan:LAA2008} are of particular interest for our work.
-We refer the reader to \citet{Gle:SIAMR2015} for an overview of the subject.